-In Cape Town we run 10-week street cricket and soccer tournaments for 300 children from the communities of Langa, Khayelitsha and Masiphumelele as well as interschool competitions.
+In Cape Town we run an annual seven-week Street Sports Tournament to unite 250 boys and girls under the age of 15, from Langa, Khayelitsha and Masiphumelele using the medium of cricket, soccer and netball.
 We believe that sport plays a vital role in children's lives, in terms of physical and social development.

 In the disadvantaged communities in which we work, extra-curricular sport provides a positive and healthy outlet for young people's energy, whilst developing their social skills and discipline.
 Too often in these communities, children are left unsupervised after school, before their parents or carers come home.